jbiason/blog/content/quotes/random/index.md

 > "Feminism, n.:
 > A political position which seeks to rebuild society so that
 > both men and women are treated as women wish to be treated."

+> "A religion without a goddess is half-way to atheism."

+> 'A diplomatic husband said to his wife, "How do you expect me to remember
+> your birthday when you never look any older?"'